cicomsa/evaluation/README.md

 **The goal of the app is**

-* To give teachers a platform where they can add, edit and delete batches, students and/or evaluations.
+* To have built a platform for teachers where they can add, edit and delete batches, students and/or evaluations.

 ## How to: